adelriosantiago/git-as-dropbox/README.md

 # git-as-dropbox (beta)

 Convert any git repository into a cheap Dropbox-like folder.
-Let's say there are two users, A and B. If both run `git-as-dropbox ./my-repo` when user A adds, deletes or modifies a file, user B will receive these changes and vice versa.
+Given two users A and B. They can both sync a repository by running `git-as-dropbox ./my-repo`.
+Now, when user A adds/deletes/modifies a file, user B will receive these changes and vice versa.
+All using only git and polling intervals so that it works across Windows, Linux and Mac.

 ![](./gifs/main.gif)